media-of-langue/LexicalTranslationCounter/README.md

 ## Development And Testing Notes

 This repository does not use Poetry, mise, or the Media of Langue DB toolchain.
-Use the Docker-based environment and the scripts documented in `documents/`.
+Start with the local Python runtime for small checks, and use Docker only when you need the full corpus data images.

 - Build/run: [How to build and run from source](documents/How_to_build_and_run_from_source.md)
 - Tests: [How to test](documents/How_to_test.md)